-C. Aircraft, Ground Vehicle, and Equipment Storage Areas.
+C. Aircraft, Ground Vehicle and Equipment Storage Areas.

-Store all aircraft, ground vehicles, and equipment awaiting maintenance in designated areas only and implement control measures to minimize the discharge of pollutants in stormwater from these storage areas including but not limited to the following, unless determined by the permittee to be infeasible and authorized by DEP in writing and that accommodate considerations of safety, space, operational constraints, and flight considerations: store aircraft and ground vehicles indoors; use drip pans for the collection of fluid leaks; and utilize perimeter drains, dikes or berms surrounding the storage areas.
+Store all aircraft, ground vehicles and equipment awaiting maintenance in designated areas only and implement control measures to minimize the discharge of pollutants in stormwater from these storage areas including but not limited to the following, where determined to be feasible and that accommodate considerations of safety, space, operational constraints, and flight considerations: store aircraft and ground vehicles indoors; use drip pans for the collection of fluid leaks; and utilize perimeter drains, dikes or berms surrounding the storage areas.